Discovering The Uniqueness of Bwindi Impenetrable Forest

-If you are looking for mid to luxury accommodation near Rushaga, you may have to drive 30-45 minutes from Nkuringo Sector and as far back as Lake Mutanda resorts.
+If you are looking for mid to luxury accommodation near Rushaga, you may have to drive 30-45 minutes to Nkuringo Sector and as far back as Lake Mutanda resorts.

-You can access Nkuringo from Kisoro Airport, connecting scheduled domestic flights.
+You can access Rushaga & Nkuringo Sectors from Kisoro Airport, connecting scheduled domestic flights.
 You’ll drive for about one and a half hours to reach Rushaga via Kisporo.

 Ruhija Sector sits in the northeast of Bwindi Impenetrable National Park.
 Its location with Buhoma to the north and Kabale in the south gives it easy access to both sides of the park.

 Nonetheless, Ruhija is not popular with many travelers and is always the last choice when tourists can’t find gorilla permits for other sectors.
 It has habituated gorilla families available for tourism.